 Subsidies are calculated based on a DC Health Link silver “benchmark” plan — the second-lowest-cost silver premium for a 40-year-old.
-From 2019 to 2021, the District’s average benchmark premium has grown from $393 to $415, an increase of 5.6%.11
+From 2021 to 2022, the District’s average benchmark premium dropped from $415 to $387, a decrease of 6.8%.11

 Which Companies Offer Individual Health Insurance Plans in D.C.?

-The same 25 plans are available as were offered in 2020.
+The same carriers are available as were offered in 2021.